asoorm/merge-jwks/README.md

 Make it easier to validate JWT tokens with multiple issuers.

-The merge  microservice will pull in, merge and normalise the JWKS from your configured JWKS URIs, and expose it's own jwks_uri.
+The merge  microservice will pull in, merge and normalise the JWKS from your configured JWKS URIs, and expose its own jwks_uri.

 You can now easily call the `/certs` endpoint and use this as your new JWKS uri whenever you need to validate an access token.